Lead generation in recruitment – tips and ideas

 What are the best lead generation ideas for recruitment?

-As already mentioned – lead generation process for recruitment is very much like a traditional lead generation process for converting customers.
+As already mentioned – lead generation process for recruitment is very much like a traditional lead generation strategies for converting customers.
 The recruitment lead generation funnel is very similar to a traditional marketing or sales funnel and consists of a few phases such as:

 Landing pages and recruitment campaigns are highly effective when it comes to raising awareness, consideration and increasing interest.
 Once you prepare appropriate social media or Google Ads campaigns, the odds of converting the best applicants for a job are in your favour.